Cloud Software Group, Inc. EBX®

 It's now possible to configure Single Sign-On (SSO), Bearer authentication, the SCIM feature, LDAP built-in directory, and custom directory using environment variables.

-See SSO SAML 2.0 connectivity, SSO OpenID Connect connectivity, Bearer Authentication, SCIM feature, LDAP connectivity and Directory connectivity for more information.
+See SSO SAML 2.0 connectivity, SSO OpenID Connect connectivity, Bearer Authentication, SCIM directory, LDAP connectivity and Directory connectivity for more information.

 Data Services